-The Timur berry grows on thorny bushes at an altitude of 2,000m in the Mahabharat region, which gives it these citrus notes.
+The Timur berry grows on thorny bushes at an altitude of 2,000m in the Mahabharat region of Nepal.
+It is praised for its citrusy notes.

 Sugar, water, acids: gluconic acid, citric acid, natural white Timur berry flavouring.